A faster subquadratic algorithm for finding outlier correlations: Abstract

 and in time

-where $2\leq\omega<2.38$ is the exponent for square matrix multiplication and $0.3<\alpha\leq 1$ is the exponent for rectangular matrix multiplication.
+\baselineskip=9.25pt where $2\leq\omega<2.38$ is the exponent for square matrix multiplication and \mbox{$0.3<\alpha\leq 1$} is the exponent for\, rectangular matrix multiplication.
+The notation {$\tilde O(\cdot)$} hides polylogarithmic factors in $n$ and $d$ whose degree may depend on $\rho$ and $\tau$.
 We present further corollaries for the light bulb problem and for learning sparse Boolean functions.
-(The notation $\tilde O(\cdot)$ hides polylogarithmic factors in $n$ and $d$ whose degree may depend on $\rho$ and $\tau$.)